annacheng/w266-final-project/README.md

 ## File Directory
 README.md - You are here

+* `bertweet_embeddings` - Notebook used to generate BERTweet embeddings of the source tweets alongside stored PyTorch tensors.
+The tensors needed to be persisted to disk due to resource limitations.

-data - CSVs and associated processing notebook used for creation of datasets.
+* `data` - CSVs and associated processing notebook used for creation of datasets.
 Source data from Twitter's InfoSec releases were combined with manually crawled tweets to create the datasets. **Note that the raw data files from Twitter are not included in this repo as they are too large for Github's data limits.**

-follow-network - Notebook and python script used to retrieve a network of popular leftist Twitter accounts, used to create the "pro-China" dataset.
+* `follow-network` - Notebook and python script used to retrieve a network of popular leftist Twitter accounts, used to create the "pro-China" dataset.

-bertweet_embeddings - Notebook used to generate BERTweet embeddings of the source tweets alongside stored PyTorch tensors.
-The tensors needed to be persisted to disk due to resource limitations.

-model - Notebooks involved in the formulation of the baseline model as well as architectural refinements.
+*  `model` - Notebooks involved in the formulation of the baseline model as well as architectural refinements.

-sentiment-analysis - Notebook and CSV for Appendix A (proving dataset comparability using Sentiment Analysis).
+* `sentiment-analysis` - Notebook and CSV for Appendix A (proving dataset comparability using Sentiment Analysis).